 Cliveden (GI), 1778–79(?), in association with Taplow Court; NT.

 Harleyford Manor (GII); mixed use including golf course.

 West Wycombe (GI) 1753(?): National Trust & private.

-We will be carrying out in depth research on many of these sites over the next few years; join our Research and Recording group to help find out more yourself?
+We continue to carry out in depth research on these sites, and many more, throughout the historic county; join our Research and Recording group to help find out more yourself?